 - 087 is very similar to 084 numbers.
 087 numbers also consist of access charge and service charge which are charged to the caller.

 084 and 087 numbers are often referred to as premium numbers.
 These chargeable numbers are used by account holders to cover the cost of their service to you or generate additional revenue.
-As part of Ofcom’s Draft Bill on Consumer Rights, 084 and 087 numbers are prohibited for use for receiving customer service or customer complaints hence its rarely used by many organizations.
+As part of Ofcom’s Draft Bill on Consumer Rights, 084 and 087 numbers are prohibited for use for receiving customer service or customer complaints; hence it is rarely used by many organisations.
 Before using 084 or 087, you should ensure that it complies with the Bill on Consumer Rights.

-03 Numbers provide a good alternative for organizations who want to encourage customer contact while reducing the cost of the more expensive 0800 numbers.
+03 Numbers provide an excellent alternative for organisations who want to encourage customer contact while reducing the cost of the more expensive 0800 numbers.

 For the caller, call rates to 03 numbers should be identical to the cost of a local call to home/geographic numbers like 01 or 02.

-For the owner of 03 number inbound calls are also normally free or included as part of the monthly service package.
+For the owner of 03 number inbound calls are also usually free or included as part of the monthly service package.

-03 numbers are particularly designed for businesses that want to provide a local point of contact for their customers nationally, regardless of their location within the UK.
+03 numbers are mainly designed for businesses that want to provide a local point of contact for their customers nationally, regardless of their location within the UK.